 As one of the cities I had longed to visit, Berlin didn’t disappoint.
 I was there for three days but could’ve easily stayed for three weeks.
 I will return to Berlin and see more of this amazing city, which, like Hamburg, boasts an impressive dining scene (I ate the best Turkish food of my life at Fes Barbecue).
 How far Berlin has come in the past 25 years is truly remarkable, but remnants of its past still dot the cityscape.
 Berlin has an undeniable history, but the city also has a tremendous amount of soul.

-I had the opportunity to visit Brussels, also where my cousin Sydney and her husband (and now baby!) live.
-I was excited to see them since the last time we were together was at their 2015 wedding in Georgia, but I was just as excited to experience Brussels.
+I had the opportunity to visit Brussels, a beautiful town.
 I liked the size of the city, and the people were wonderful!
 I happened to arrive on Belgian National Day (their July 4th), and many people had left town for the country or beach, making it extra quiet.
 Although I had just two nights in Brussels, I managed to see a lot on a city tour, and I managed to eat classic dishes like moules-frites, Belgian chocolate, and, of course, waffles.
 Let’s just say that you haven’t really had a waffle until you’ve eaten one in Belgium. 🙂

 From Brussels, I headed for Liege, a smaller albeit historical town only about an hour away by train, but by no means less lovely.
 Here, I explored a lot of the city on foot in just 24 hours, and also tasted the Liege waffle, which is sweeter and more dessert-like than the Brussels waffle.
 A lot of people rave about the Liege waffle, but I prefer the Brussels waffle with a light dusting of powdered sugar.